Kofi Abrefa Busia: Early life and education

-Career
+Political career

 Busia served as a district commissioner from 1942 to 1949, and was appointed first lecturer in African Studies.
 He became the first African to occupy a chair at the University College of the Gold Coast (now the University of Ghana).
 In 1951 he was elected by the Ashanti Confederacy to the Legislative Council.
 In 1952, he was Leader of Ghana Congress Party, which later merged with the other opposition parties to form the United Party (UP).

 As leader of the opposition against Kwame Nkrumah, he fled the country on the grounds that his life was under threat.
 In 1959, Busia became a Professor of Sociology and Culture of Africa at the University of Leiden near the Hague, Netherlands.
 From 1962 until 1969, he was a Fellow of St Antony's College, Oxford.

 He returned to Ghana in March 1966, after Nkrumah's government was overthrown by the military, to serve on the National Liberation Council (NLC) of General Joseph Ankrah, the military head of state; and was appointed as the Chairman of the National Advisory Committee of the NLC.
 In 1967/68, Busia served as the Chairman of the Centre for Civic Education.
 He used this opportunity to promote himself as the next leader.
 He also was a Member of the Constitutional Review Committee.
 When the NLC lifted the ban on politics, Busia, together with Lawyer Sylvester Kofi Williams and friends in the defunct UP formed the Progress Party (PP).

 In 1969, the PP won the parliamentary elections with 105 of the 140 seats.
-This paved the way for him to become the next Prime Minister.
+This paved the way for him to become the next prime minister.
+Due to memories of Nkrumah's authoritarian rule, the country opted for a parliamentary system with the president effectively reduced to a figurehead with the real power vested in the Prime Minister.
+Thus, as prime minister, Busia was Ghana's political leader and de facto chief executive, with Edward Akufo-Addo as figurehead president.

 Busia continued with NLC's anti-Nkrumaist stance and adopted a liberalised economic system.
 There was a mass deportation of half a million Nigerian citizens from Ghana, and a 44 percent devaluation of the cedi in 1971, which met with a lot of resistance from the public.

 While he was in Britain for a medical check-up, the army under Colonel Ignatius Kutu Acheampong overthrew his government on 13 January 1972.
 Busia remained in exile in England and returned to Oxford University, where he died from a heart attack in August 1978.

 Busia's name is associated with Ghana's political right, along with J. B. Danquah and S. D. Dombo.
 The New Patriotic Party has claimed the Danquah-Busia-Dombo mantle in the Fourth Republic.